ServicesAboutInsightsContact

 McKinsey documented what happens next.
 Organizations fail to sustain impact because performance disciplines end with the transformation effort, incentives and budgets are not aligned with new objectives, and management teams stop investing in the future.[8]
 BCG found the same pattern: most transformations fall short, and what often distinguishes success from stagnation is whether incentives are directly linked to transformation goals.[9]

-Prosci's reinforcement data closes the loop.
-Among organizations that allocated resources to reinforcement and sustainment, 67% met or exceeded objectives, compared to 55% that did not.
+Prosci’s reinforcement data closes the loop.
+Among organizations that allocated resources to reinforcement and sustainment, 67% met or exceeded their objectives.
 But while 81% of organizations plan for reinforcement, only 55% actually resource it.[5]
 The budget was spent.
 The project closed.
-The reinforcement activities that would have addressed the operating environment were the first thing cut when the timeline compressed.
+The reinforcement activities that would have addressed the operating environment were the first to be cut when the timeline was compressed.
+They are always the first thing cut.

 The market didn’t accidentally solve the wrong problem.
 The way change management gets bought and sold made the wrong problem the only one that fit the budget.